 What are GIF’s and why do we use them?

-GIF is just a fancy word for an animation of images that have been compressed down into one file.
-We use them because they essentially look like a video, but take much less file space than a video file would (also known as an MP4 file for any tech people out there).
-The reason this is important is because file space is so limited that when it comes to emails it is currently impossible to add MP4’s in your emails that aren’t just attachments.
-If you are unsure of what an attachment is , it’s just a file you attach to an email to be downloaded after opening the email.
+GIF is basically just a fancy word for animated images that have been compressed down into one file.
+We use them because they look a bit like a video, but take much less file space than a video file would (also known as an MP4 file).
+The reason this is important is because file space is so limited when it comes to emails that it is currently impossible to add MP4’s in your emails, that aren’t just attachments or links.
+If you are unsure of what an email attachment is it is a file you attach to an email to be downloaded separately after opening the email opposed to being embedded.
+However, some GIF’s are so well produced they look so similar to videos it makes it hard to tell!

-However some GIF’s are so well produced they look almost identical to videos anyway!
 So I know what you’re thinking.
-I want to be able to create GIF’s, I want them to look super awesome and professional so I can get higher open rates in my email sends!
+I want to be able to create GIF’s too!
+I want them to look super awesome and professional so I can get higher open rates in my email sends!
 Well here at Adams we did too and we are here to guide you step by step:

 Guide to GIF’s:

 - STEP 1).
 Take the video file (recommended) or separate photos and place it them into a GIF engine.
 If you don’t know any off the top of your head we have put together a list for you to search into google: Giphy, GifBin, GifMaker, EzGif, makeagif.
 Although something to note, when using separate images, choose images with as little difference between them as possible because it will look smoother.
 That’s why we recommend using a video file (MP4).